differentialprivacy/differentialprivacy/_posts/2020-10-16-diffix-attack.md

 As before, there is an intuitive defense: use the same noise for repeated queries.
 This defense introduces its own new attacks by making many syntactically-distinct but semantically-equivalent queries.
 Those attacks in turn suggest new defenses which suggest new attacks, and so on.
 Diffix is, in a sense, the result of this hypothetical arms race.

 From a technical perspective, Diffix consists of three components, which together are intended to thwart these attacks.
 First, Diffix only accepts a limited subset of SQL and will categorically reject any query that does not fit this subset.
 These restrictions---including tight restrictions on `JOIN`s and on the number of mathematical functions in a single expression---limit the ability of an adversary to use the full power of SQL to access the database.
-The second component is a collection of data-dependent ad-hoc methods to prevent leaking information about individuals or very small subsets of users, including suppressing answers to queries about small numbers of users, flattening outliers.
+The second component is a collection of data-dependent ad-hoc methods to prevent leaking information about individuals or very small subsets of users, including suppressing answers to queries about small numbers of users and flattening outliers.

 The final component is Diffix's layered noise.
 This noise is comprised of two individual noise terms added together: a *data-dependent* term whose variance is constant[^2] and a *query-dependent* term whose variance depends on the complexity of the query.
 The data-dependent noise prevents na&iuml;ve averaging attacks.
 It is a pseudorandom error where the seed of the pseudorandom function depends on individual data records that contribute to the query result.
 Semantically equivalent queries using different syntax will nonetheless share this error, so simply averaging the responses will not remove this noise.